🎆

 Missing-poster of Man-nose (6) Sax Phosphate-P

-Without the enzyme GlcNAc-1-phosphotransferase, newly made proteins won’t have the lysosomal-specific mannose-6-phosphate tag added onto their glycoprotein components.
-Without this tag, these new proteins are inappropriately targeted for extracellular secretion instead of being shuttled into lysosomes.
-As such, lysosomes can’t break down cellular debris, and elevated levels of lysosomal hydrolases in the bloodstream will be detected.
+Without the enzyme GlcNAc-1-phosphotransferase, newly synthesized proteins fail to have the lysosomal-specific mannose-6-phosphate tag added to their glycoprotein components.
+This tag is crucial for directing the proteins to lysosomes.
+Without it, the proteins are instead misdirected and secreted extracellularly, rather than being shuttled to the lysosomes.
+Consequently, lysosomes are unable to effectively degrade cellular debris, and elevated levels of lysosomal hydrolases can be detected in the bloodstream.

 Accumulation of Lysosomal Debris